arkma/awx-ansible/README.md

 - Refer to playbook files for specific configuration details and adjustments.
 - Ensure proper access and credentials for connecting to specified environments and services.
 - Ensure all machines in your GCP have appropriate labels such as `env:stage|prod` and `app:schedule`.
+- Role `install_docker` designed for installing Docker on Ubuntu machines